-One observation noted was areas where the abutment backwall and the bridge beams were pushed together causing spalling on the beam ends (Figures 7 and 8).
+One observation noted was areas where the abutment backwall and the bridge beams were pushed together causing spalling on the beam ends (Figure 10).
+There was no further progression of the spalling in this year's inspection.

-Cracking in the abutment backwall was observed at various locations (Figure 9).
+Cracking in the abutment backwall was observed at various locations (Figure 11).